Eduqas GCSE Media Studies: Curriculum Pathway (2026-2028)

 History of Video Games and Fortnite – exploring the development and impact of video game culture.

-Explorations: Uses and Gratifications Theory – understanding audience motivations and media consumption.
+Explorations: Uses and Gratifications Theory, Bandura and Effects Debate – understanding audience motivations and media consumption.

 Summer 2: British Multicultural Film & Intersectional Feminism